ftlabs/fruitmachine/docs/getting-started.md

 ## Getting started

-Let's start with a very simple example to demonstrate how to work with FruitMachine.
+Let's start with a very simple example to demonstrate how to work with FruitMachine ([working example here](http://wilsonpage.github.io/fruitmachine/examples/getting-started)):

 #### Define some modules